JuliaLang/www.julialang.org/blog/_posts/2019-02-11-julia-entities.md

 ## Conclusion

 I hope that this clarifies what the entities surrounding the Julia project are and how they relate to each other.
-This picture will certainly evlove and change over time, and as it does so we'll try to keep an accurate description of these entities and relationships available as they develop.
+This picture will certainly evolve and change over time, and as it does so we'll try to keep an accurate description of these entities and relationships available as they develop.